miketruty/continuous-deployment-on-kubernetes/README.md

    git push origin master
    ```

-1. When you are done with your development branch, delete it from the server and
+1. When you are done with your development branch, delete it from Cloud
-   delete the environment in Kubernetes:
+   Source Repositories, then delete the environment in Kubernetes:

    ```shell
    git push origin :new-feature